 The second year writing requirement is satisfied either by completing a moot court or by serving as a member of the staff of a journal.

-2L students may participate on both a law journal and National Moot Court upon demonstrating to the National Moot Court Instructors and the Legal Writing Director that the student can manage the workload.
+2L Students may participate on both a law journal and National Moot Court upon demonstrating to the National Moot Court Instructors and the Director of Appellate Advocacy that the student can manage the workload.

 If you have questions about the moot court options, contact Professor Randall Ryder at email@example.com.